KYKN: KGAE

-Change to KGAY
+KGAY

 In 1956, the station's call sign was changed to KGAY and the name of the license holding company was changed to KGAY, Inc., with W. Gordon Allen still in control.
-That same year, KGAY was authorized to increase the power of its broadcast signal to 5,000 watts although it was still restricted to daytime operation.
+That same year, KGAY was authorized to increase the power of its broadcast signal to 5,000 watts, although it was still restricted to daytime operation.

 After a succession of station managers through the 1950s, W. Gordon Allen resumed the general manager duties in 1959.
 By this time Allen, who owned a two-thirds interest in flagship KGAY, had also acquired a 70% interest in KGAL in Lebanon, Oregon, and a 48% interest in KMAT in Winnsboro, Louisiana, as part of his W. Gordon Allen Stations group.

 After nearly a decade of ownership, W. Gordon Allen and KGAY, Inc., agreed to sell the station to a company known as Radio Wonderful Willametteland, Inc. The deal was consummated on July 1, 1961.
 Glen M. Stadler took the title of general manager while Robert Bruce was named station manager.
 Stadler owned a one-third interest in KGAY, as did his partners Harry Rubenstein and Alex Dreier.
 The three men also owned equal shares in KGAL in Lebanon, Oregon.
-Stadler was the sole owner of KEED and KEED-FM in the Springfield-Eugene, Oregon, area.
-By the end of the 1960s, KGAY, Inc., was wholly owned by Glen Stadler and his wife, Helen N. Stadler, who also served as vice president of the company.
+Stadler was the sole owner of KEED and KEED-FM in the area of Springfield-Eugene, Oregon.
+By the end of the 1960s, KGAY, Inc. was wholly owned by Glen Stadler and his wife, Helen N. Stadler, who also served as vice president of the company.

 In 1968, the Stadlers announced their intention to retire from radio to "enter the academic field" and so they put KGAY up for sale.
 They contracted to sell the station to Capitol Equities, Inc., for a reported cash price of $175,000.
 The deal closed on August 15, 1968, and Donald H. Cushing took over as president of the company with Leslie J. Manning as general manager.
 By 1970, the station was airing a pure country & western music format.
 They would maintain this focus on country music throughout the 1970s.